1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 Footnotes:
+- He was also heavily criticized for his scientific methods[^3]
+	- “Lysenko, in 1931 —1934, advanced the so-called theory of phasic development of plants”  [^4]
+	-

 [^1]:“Lysenko acquired a really broad reputation, however, with  his “discovery” of so-called vernalization (yarovization), an agronomic practice whereby winter crops are obtained rfm  summer planting”  (Medvedev and Lerner, p.
 12)

 [^2]:“[[Prezent]]  and Lysenko enlivened the genetics debate in 1935 only after  their “creative partnership” was established.”
 (Medvedev and Lerner, p.
 9)